 c.
 1200, "man ordained in the ministry, a priest, an ecclesiastic," from Old English cleric and Old French clerc "clergyman, priest; scholar, student," both from Church Latin clericus "a priest," noun use of adjective meaning "priestly, belonging to the clerus" (see cleric).

-Modern bureaucratic usage is a reminder of the dark ages when clergy alone could read and write and were employed for that skill by secular authorities.
-In late Old English the word can mean "king's scribe; keeper of accounts;" by c.
-1200 clerk took on a secondary sense in Middle English (as the cognate word did in Old French) of "anyone who can read or write."
+Modern bureaucratic usage is a reminder of the time when clergy alone could read and write and were employed as scribes and account-keepers by secular authorities.
+In late Old English the word also can mean "king's scribe; keeper of accounts."
+And by c.
+1200 clerk took on a secondary sense in Middle English (as the cognate word did in Old French) of "man of letters, anyone who can read or write."